-Homeroom will be from 8:50-9:09 every day.
-All students grade 7-12 will report to Homeroom.
-During homeroom students are expected to be working on homework and/or studying.
+All students grade 7-12 will report to Champion Time.
+During Champion Time, students are expected to be working on homework and/or studying.
 Club and class meetings can be held during homeroom and should be approved by the principal before scheduling.